xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/email_notifications/content/variables.md

 Variables added starting from X-Cart 5.4.1.x
    * ```%first_name%```- The first name of a user as defined in a user profile.

    Besides listed above each notification can have a unique set of variables used to form its content.
-To see all the variables supported, refer to a help icon opposite any field on the notification settings page.
+To see all the variables supported, refer to a help icon (tooltip) opposite any field on the notification settings page.

 _Related pages:_